Hurricane0/Realtime-Chat-React/README.md

-##ReactJS and Socket.io Chat App Tutorial
+## ReactJS and Socket.io Chat App

-This is the code from a tutorial done on youtube [here](https://www.youtube.com/playlist?list=PLfUtdEcvGHFHdOYFXj4cY6ZIFkSp6MOuY).
+Realtime chat (messanger) created with React.js and Socket.io technologies.

-###Getting Started
+### Getting Started

 First you'll need to fork or download the respository.